lanl-ansi/lanl-ansi.github.io/_pages/home.md

 To address these challenging application areas, ANSI contributes to basic research in a variety of areas including, Statistical Physics / Complex Networks, Machine Learning / Graphical Models, Control Theory, Discrete and Nonconvex Optimization, and Graph Theory.
 ANSI always strives for research excellence and targets competitive publication venues, such as Science Advances, Proceedings of the National Academy of Sciences, Proceedings of the IEEE, Operations Research, Transactions on Power Systems, Proceedings of Neural Information Processing Systems (NIPS), Proceedings of the Association for the Advancement of Artificial Intelligence (AAAI), and Proceedings of the IEEE Conference on Decision and Control (CDC), to name a few.
 A complete profile of ANSI's publications is available [here](https://scholar.google.com/citations?user=7CYmS6IAAAAJ).

+## Media Features
+**Out of the Dark**: [1663](https://www.lanl.gov/discover/publications/1663/2019-february/out-of-the-dark.php) article on how LANL-ANSI scientists strategize best to keep the lights on with a modern and secure national power grid. [url](https://www.lanl.gov/discover/publications/1663/2019-february/_assets/docs/1663-33-OutOfTheDark.pdf)